Cystitis

 • Lower abdominal pain

 While cystitis itself is easily treatable, it can lead to complications such as a kidney infection.
-If you don't notice your symptoms improving, you should speak to your doctor for further advice.
+If you don't notice an improvement in your symptoms, you should speak with your doctor for further advice.

 What causes Cystitis?

 Cystitis is caused by bacteria.
-In most cases, escherichia coli (E coli) from the patient's bowel is the cause.
-Other bacteria which can cause a UTI are Pseudomonas and Staphylococci.
+In most cases, Escherichia coli (E coli) from the patient's bowel is the cause.
+Other bacteria that can cause a UTI include Pseudomonas and Staphylococcus.
 Bacteria can also develop in the bladder in cases when the bladder cannot empty, often due to an obstruction.

 Though Cystitis is not a sexually transmitted infection, sexual intercourse can increase the risk of developing a Cystitis infection.